What is Community-led Planning?

 The Planning (Scotland) Act 2019 introduced Local Place Plans, although they weren’t officially launched until January 2022.

-These are primarily intended set out community aspirations for the use of land and buildings, and so to inform the Local Development Plan.
+These are primarily intended to set out community aspirations for the use of land and buildings, and so to inform the Local Development Plan.
 Once registered with the local planning authority (Scottish Borders Council) they form a “material consideration” in planning applications.

 Do we need a Community Action Plan and a Local Place Plan then?